bakkerjoeri/mariafermentos/content/pages/workshops.md

   **snacks and drinks are provided** to help you keep the energy up!

-  Due to the current situation, I have stopped planning workshops for the time being, but I am looking forward to resuming as soon as it's safe for everyone's health!
+  Due to COVID-19, I have stopped planning workshops for the time being, but I am looking forward to resuming as soon as it's safe for everyone's health!

   In the meantime, follow my adventures on